SPchalil/SPchalil/README.md

 ### Hi there 👋 I'm Swapna The Coder!👩

-👩‍💻 I’m a junior software developer getting trained in Web based Full Stack Software Development
+👩‍💻 I’m a software developer with an engineering background in Electrical and Computer

-🔭 I’m currently working on Stickynotes project (React-Node-MySQL) / Php/Laravel project
+🔭 I’m currently working on Web based Full Stack Software Development

 🌱 I’m currently learning frontend/backend, building Web Apps/ SPA